High Point Office

 D. Additional Requirements:

 Must have car and be available for scheduled evening and weekend presentations.
 Complete educational reports and other required monthly or annual reports.
 Interacts with other members of the health care team (especially during regular team meetings) to develop comprehensive plans of care for clients.
-Collects and updates information on community health welfare resources; keeps files on community resources current and accessible for information and referral use by all staff.
+Collects and updates information on community health welfare resources; keeps current files on community resources for information and referral use by all staff.
 Performs any other duties that may enhance the achievement of agency goals and objectives as assigned by the Executive Director.

 Please submit résumé and cover letter to info@piedmonthealthservices.org, Attention: Human Resources